AelinXYZ/aelin/README.md

 > NOTE please be sure to understand how the 2 redemption periods work outlined below:

 - `uint _proRataRedemptionPeriod` the time a purchaser has to redeem their pro rata share of the deal.
 E.g. if the `_purchaseTokenTotalForDeal` is only 8M sUSD but the pool has 10M sUSD (4:5) in it then for every $1 the purchaser invested they get to redeem $0.80 for deal tokens during this period.
 If the proRataConversion rate is 1:1 there is no open redemption period
-- `uint _openRedemptionPeriod` is a period after the `_proRataRedemptionPeriod` when anyone who maxxed out their redemption in the `_proRataRedemptionPeriod` can use their remaining purchase tokens to buy any leftover deal tokens if some other purchasers did not redeem some or all of their pool tokens for deal tokens
+- `uint _openRedemptionPeriod` is a period after the `_proRataRedemptionPeriod` when anyone who maxed out their redemption in the `_proRataRedemptionPeriod` can use their remaining purchase tokens to buy any leftover deal tokens if some other purchasers did not redeem some or all of their pool tokens for deal tokens

 Requirements: